-Additional qualifications required to become a Nurse in Queensland
+Additional qualifications required to become a Nurse

 As being a nurse requires working with the public, having good communication skills, excellent interpersonal skills, respect for patient safety and confidentiality, and a high regard for professional ethics are critical.
 Therefore, in addition to having the right ATAR score for nursing, most universities require many of the following – particularly before any clinical work is allowed to take place:

-- A working with children Blue Card
+- A working with children check or blue card

 - A national criminal history check